We women do not stop: A teacher takes on trade in Uzbekistan

 For many years, she worked as a teacher but in 2013, she decided to start something new: her very own first business.

 Using her creativity and entrepreneurial spirit, she decided to take a risk and set up a small textile production line.
 Namangan is fortunate to have access to qualified labour as well as low production cost; however, the majority of production is low quality, destined to the low-end segment of the textile industry.
 Sanobar decided to focus on high-end products forher business.
 Building on her experience as a teacher, she began by offering an internship to six female college students to provide them with training necessary to run a business.
 For these young women, it was an ideal opportunity to gain some crucial hands-on experience.
 Within a few months, two of the six were hired by Sanobar.

-- Within just one year, production doubled and 10,000 units of clothing were exported to Russia
+- Within the first year, production doubled and 10,000 units of clothing were exported to Russia

-- The company has a permanent staff of seven, and eight rotating seasonal jobs.
+- The company now has a permanent staff of 123.

 - On average, staff income is seven times higher to what they previously earned, and all enjoy social protection under the labour law.

 It was at this point that Sanobar learned about the Finnish-funded Aid for Trade project that focuses on helping out small businesses like hers.
 The UNDP project sensed that this business was ready to grow and invited Sanobar to submit a proposal to scale up.